jrgamez/CS573-dataviz-final-project-report/README.md

 ## Open Questions

  * I want to explore more some interactions but I'm having problems understading the events on the browser and how to handle them.
-Are there more videos about it?
+Are there any more videos about it?
+Where can I see more examples?
  * How can I create functions to do the plots once I already created one?
 I don't know other way of referencing a feature in an object than object.feature
  * I had problems processing my data to create some plots on the homework.
 Do I need to create my own functions to do the groupings or D3 has some functions already implemented to process the data and group it?
 Where can I find the documentation?